How Bad Posture Makes You Look Much Older

 According to Dr David Arteaga MD, a board-certified facial surgeon I recently interviewed, “poor posture and bad sitting and standing positions accelerate the process of ageing.”
 Dr Arteaga also stated that ‘bad posture over time can lead to complacent patterns that can cause premature wrinkles in the places of tension, which can ultimately harden the skin, making the condition permanent’.

-According to Dr Arteaga, postural and age-related shortening of telomeres is also linked to aging.
+According to Dr Arteaga, postural and age-related shortening of telomeres is also linked to ageing.
 Our cells are more vulnerable to breaking when they are shortened, causing them to die or worse, turn cancerous.
 The effects of shorter telomeres on lifespan have been extensively investigated, but no definitive answer has been reached yet.

 In a recent interview, sleep expert Sinead Moore PhD told us that it’s no surprise we look and feel older if we don’t get enough sleep.
 Under the surface of our skin cells are ageing too and when you’re awake for one whole night your body can age even more!
 She went on to say ” Sleep-deprived individuals show signs of premature skin ageing and decreased ability in their skins’ resistance after sun exposure.”